-- The DC Universe has
+- The DC Universe has:

 - Themyscira, or Paradise Island.
-Hidden from mortal eyes by magic, on it resides the Amazons of legend, complete with classical Greek architecture.
+Hidden from mortal eyes by magic, on it reside the Amazons of legend, complete with classical Greek architecture.
 Blessed by the Olympian Gods, no man is allowed to physically set foot on it.
 The Olympian Gods stop by there from time to time.
 Themyscira is presently located in the Bermuda Triangle, but possesses the magical ability to teleport to any location or time period its inhabitants desire.
 Doom's Doorway to the underworld is there, guarded by the Amazons.
-Mythical, magical and outsized creatures live in there, and in the waters surrounding.
+Mythical, magical and outsized creatures live there, and in the waters surrounding.